 - 4. A message on the screen instructs you to select the method to configure the network address of this node.
 Use the Tab, arrow, or Esc key to select one of the following: - Automatic configuration via DHCP (the default)-Select this method to configure P1 as a dynamic IP configuration. - Manual configuration (Static Address)-Select this method to provide IP addresses for P1.
-A dialog box appears for you to type these values, which you obtain from your network administrator (you may have written these addresses in the User-supplied Components section of ztC Edge 100i Systems: Quick Deployment (R001Z)): - IP address for this node - Subnet mask for this node - Default gateway (optional)
+A dialog box appears for you to type these values, which you obtain from your network administrator (you may have written these addresses in the User-supplied Components section of the deployment guide for your system): - IP address for this node - Subnet mask for this node - Default gateway (optional)